ello/wtf/_posts/policies/2014-10-03-privacy-policy.md

 ## Contact Information

 We welcome your comments or questions regarding this Privacy Policy.
-Please e-mail us at [legal@ello.co](mailto:legal@ello.co) or contact us at the following address: Ello PBC, 688 Pine Street, Suite 2A, Burlington, VT 05401 or phone number: (802)557-0997.
+Please e-mail us at [legal@ello.co](mailto:legal@ello.co) or contact us at the following address: Ello PBC, 1610 Little Raven Street, Suite #135, Denver, CO 80202 or phone number: (720)507-3556.

 **Link to Archived Versions**
 You can find archived versions of our [Privacy Policy](https://github.com/ello/wtf) on GitHub.